Solar power in Maryland: State and local incentives

-Various tax credits are available for Maryland solar power system installations, as of January 2017 the vast majority of county property tax credits have expired, a full list of remaining tax credits is available from DSIRE.
+Various tax credits are available for Maryland solar power system installations.
+As of January 2017, the vast majority of county property tax credits have expired.
+A full list of remaining tax credits is available from DSIRE.
 The Maryland Energy Administration offers a $1000 grant for residential PV systems between 2 and 20 kW of DC power at STC and $500 for solar hot water (solar thermal).
 Commercial installations are granted $60/kW (max.
 100 kW) for solar panels and $20/square foot (max.
 250 square feet) for solar thermal systems.

 Net metering

-Consumer net-metering and SRECs are available in the state of Maryland for owners of both solar PV systems and, as of the May 22, 2012 signing of S.B.
+Consumer net metering and SRECs are available in the state of Maryland for owners of both solar PV systems and, as of the May 22, 2012 signing of S.B.
 791, solar hot water systems.
 Solar hot water systems have a 5 SREC limit.
 The passage of H.B.
-1187, also on May 22, 2012, accelerates the state's Renewable Energy Portfolio Standard with a target of 20% by 2020, of which 2% must be solar.
+1187, also on May 22, 2012, accelerated the state's Renewable Energy Portfolio Standard with a target of 20% by 2020, of which 2% must be solar.
 Currently, there is no limit on the system size for a photovoltaic system.

 In the state of Maryland, one SREC is equal to one MWh of electricity production, and is redeemable for three years.
 As of January 2017, an SREC is valued at $18, and if the RPS is not increased is expected to further decline as the solar/renewable energy further saturates the electricity supply.
 In addition, solar thermal that is installed for recreational purposes, such as heating a swimming pool, is not eligible for incentives.